andrelandgraf/openimg/packages/react/README.md

 npm i openimg-react
 ```

-If used in combination with `openimg-node` or `openimg-bun`, you call also install `openimg` to get all in one:
+If used in combination with `openimg/node` or `openimg/bun`, you call also install `openimg` to get all in one:

 ```bash
 npm i openimg@latest sharp
 ```

+Note, `sharp` is only needed if you want to use the server-side functionality.

 ## API